kelscahill/cahillscreative/docroot/wp-content/plugins/search-filter/readme.txt

 == Changelog ==

+= 1.2.11 =
+* Fixed - a few typos in the admin screen
+* Tested with WP 5.0 RC2

 = 1.2.10 =
 * Fixed - an issue with our syntax highlighting script modifying our shortcodes

 = 1.2.9 =
 * Fixed - bugs with WP 4.4 compatibility